RichardtHopkins/Password-Generator/README.md

-#Password Generator
+# Password Generator

 ## Description:

-Uses Javascript to generate a random password according to specified inputs from used to determine length and characters used.
+Uses Javascript to generate a random password according to specified inputs from user to determine length and characters used.

-## Screenshoots of website:
+## Screenshoot of website:

 ![example of password generated with password generator website](./assets/images/website.png)

 ## Link to live website: